Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 In this segment the client must be able to `register` as a new user on the forum, by inputting their credentials.
 You also have to create a `login session` to access the forum and be able to add posts.

 You should use cookies to allow each user to have only one opened session.
 Each of this sessions must contain an expiration date.
 It is up to you to decide how long the cookie stays "alive".

+<p style="color: red">IMPORTANT</p>

+Theses two features must follow the principle of privates route mentionned earlier, so:
+- In your golang server you must have a route `/login`, it will check if the users credentails are correct to log him in, and return a response.
+- In your golang server you must have a route `/register`, it will put users informations in the Database the create a new user.
+- Both of theses routes will be called by Javascript with fetch (see example above), Javascript will then print the response (error, or success whatever)

 Instructions for user registration: